Erasmus Burt: Early life and career

 Erasmus Burt was born around 1820 in Edgefield County, South Carolina.
 He was one of ten children of Francis Burt, a member of South Carolina House of Representatives from 1798 to 1800, and Catherine Miles.
-His brothers included Armistead Burt (November 16, 1802 – October 30, 1883), who was elected to Congress in 1843 for South Carolina and served until 1853 and who was married to the niece of John C. Calhoun, and Francis Burt (January 13, 1807 - October 18, 1854), who served in Washington, D.C. as the Third Auditor of the Treasury, and in 1854 was appointed the first Territorial Governor of Nebraska.
+His brothers included Armistead Burt, who was elected to Congress in 1843 for South Carolina and served until 1853 and who was married to the niece of John C. Calhoun, and Francis Burt, who served in Washington, D.C. as the Third Auditor of the Treasury, and in 1854 was appointed the first Territorial Governor of Nebraska.

 Erasmus and two other brothers, Matthew and Oswell, studied medicine in Alabama.
 Dr. Matthew Burt practiced medicine in Jacksonville, Alabama, where he died in 1839.
 Oswell E. Burt moved to Alabama where he founded the town of Alexandria, and then moved to Texas.
 Erasmus Burt first practiced medicine in Calhoun county, Alabama and then moved to Mississippi.

-On September 16, 1840, in Jacksonville, Alabama, Erasmus married Lucy Ann Morgan (October 22, 1821 – c.
-1887), the daughter of George Washington Morgan and Mary Frances Irby.
+On September 16, 1840, in Jacksonville, Alabama, Erasmus married Lucy Ann Morgan, the daughter of George Washington Morgan and Mary Frances Irby.
 By 1845 he was practicing medicine in Oktibbeha County, Mississippi, and became a member of the House of Representatives representing Oktibbeha County, and State Auditor.
 While chairman of the Committee on Claims and a member of the Committee of Education he was instrumental in founding the Mississippi Institution for the Education of the Deaf and Dumb in 1854.